 The Company has projects with multiple performance obligations that generally include subscriptions for software and services.
 Estimates are required to determine the status of a project at each periodend.
 The Company's revenue recognition policy is described in Note 4(h).

-Notes to the Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three month Period Ended December 31, 2022 and 2021 (Expressed in Canadian dollars) - unaudited vii) Incremental borrowing rate:

 3. Critical Accounting Estimates and Judgments (continued)